pkarsy/rfboot/help/Installation.md

 In order to use rfboot succesfully there are quite a few steps initially but after that the process is simple.
 You need to:
-- Install the apropriate software in the PC
+- Install the needed software in the PC
-- Download and install rfboot from github
 - Assemble and configure the usb2rf module (Connects to a USB port of the PC)
 - Configure rftool to use the usb2rf module
-- Burn the apropriate firmware to usb2rf (An Arduino sketch)
+- Upload the apropriate firmware to usb2rf (An Arduino sketch)

 ### Install the apropriate software
 First of all a linux PC is needed, for the development.
 I don't use Windows neither MAC and is very difficult for me to support another platform.
 You can use VirtualBox if you really need to use rfboot from Windows or Mac.
 I tried with Virtualbox (a Linux Mint 17.3 image) and it is working perfectly.
-Of course if you are unfamiliar with linux and especially the command line the problem remains.
+Of course if you are unfamiliar with linux and especially the command line, the problem remains.

-I did all development on a Linux Mint 17 box.
-Probably you need to adapt the procedure for your environment.
+I do all development on a Linux Mint 17.3 box.
+Maybe you need to adapt the procedure for your environment.
 Open a terminal:

 ```